Matching VIPs for improved performance – Dion Jensen [Interview]

 What would you say are the most important characteristics that the leader should exhibit besides confidence?
 What you believe is the new normal in this pandemic, And what is it going to be after?
 I mean, once the pandemic is over.

-Safety, safety, The leader has to be the safe place to come to, for anything.
+Safety, safety, The leader has to be a safe place to come to, for anything.
 You should never be afraid of your leaders.
-So here I’m a confident guy, in the middle of crisis, I am that rock in the river and I know what to think, I know what to feel, I know what to do.
+So here I’m a confident guy, in the middle of a crisis, I am that rock in the river and I know what to think, I know what to feel, I know what to do.
 People will follow me in crisis.
+Once the crisis is finished, if I’m being too strong, if I’m being too confident, people are not gonna feel safe enough to come to me over something less than a crisis.
+They don’t wanna bother me because it’s not that important.

 So afterward I’m gonna do a huge de-briefing.
 That was scary.
 That rocked their whole world.
 Post Traumatic Stress disorder.